Rababa-Salahaldeen/MetaAnalystV1/README.md

 ## Requirements

 MetaAnalyst is a standalone desktop application, written in MATLAB and does not require any additional packages to install.
-MetaAnalyst runs on Microsoft Windows and Linux.
+MetaAnalyst runs on Microsoft Windows.